Gurupremrajpal/Slot-machine-game/README.md

 Made ✌🏻 by <a href="https://www.linkedin.com/in/guruprem-singh-rajpal-67b486122/"> Guruprem Rajpal </a>
 <br>
-Click on Star if you like:)
+Click on Star if you like :)
 <br>
 <br>
 <br>